tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - Use strict mode by putting the pragma at the top of a file: `"use strict";`.
 - This prevents the behaviour of dynamic global variables.
 - When the global scope is queried for `react` in the previous example, a reference error is returned instead of automatically creating a global variable.
-- Type error is different to reference error:
+- A Type error is different to a Reference error.
-- Type error is when you find a the variable, but the value it is holding doesn't allow the operation you are trying to perform.
+- A _Type error_ is when you find the variable, but the value it is holding doesn't allow the operation you are trying to perform.
-- Reference error is when a variable cannot be found.
+- A _Reference error_ is when a variable cannot be found.
-- Always use strict mode.
+- **Always use strict mode**.

 ### 7.5.
 Nested Scope